Navigation in the Presence of Obstacles for an Agile Autonomous Underwater Vehicle: Introduction

-AUVs moving in 3D underwater are prone to external forces, such as currents, and also the effects of inertia.
-As such, when a robot switches between motion directions, a significant drift appears.
-This effect was taken into consideration when designing the safety distance and the linear velocity of the vehicle.
-When the motions were too aggressive, excessive drift was observed. \invis{Furthermore, the kinematic constraints of the vehicle, similar to Dubins constraints were also incorporated in the planning. }
+Fast motion planners, such as KPIECE~\cite{csucan2009kinodynamic}, use physics\hyp based simulators to plan with kinodynamic constraints and can solve the planning problem for systems with non\hyp trivial dynamics.
+While previous work~\cite{georgiades2009simulation,giguere2006characterization,plamondon2008trajectory} provided an analysis of the dynamics of the Aqua vehicle, the model is still inaccurate and moreover, the on\hyp board computing resources do not allow for utilizing a physics\hyp based simulator online.

-A variety of environments were constructed to challenge the trajectory generator.
-Utilizing the gazebo simulator \cite{koenig2004design} with an underwater extension that emulates the kinematic behaviour of the Aqua2 vehicle, the tested environments demonstrated changes in depth, and attitude in three dimensions for realizing the produced trajectories.
-Furthermore, tests in our university's diving pool, with different obstacle setups verified the validity of the proposed approach.
-The obstacle arrangements in the pool were accurately reproduced with a map which was used as input to the Trajopt planner.
+The proposed method was rigorously tested in simulation and in the pool.
+Utilizing the Gazebo simulator~\cite{koenig2004design} with an underwater extension that emulates the kinematic behaviour of the Aqua2 vehicle, the tested environments demonstrated changes in depth, and attitude in three dimensions for realizing the produced trajectories.
+Furthermore, tests at an indoor diving pool, with various obstacle setups, verified the validity of the proposed approach.

-The next section provides an overview of related work.
-Section \ref{sec:system} describes the Aqua2 AUV employed.
-The proposed approach is detailed in Section \ref{prop_meth}, while experimental results are presented in Section \ref{sec:exp}.
-The paper concludes with lessons learned and directions of future work.
+The proposed approach provides contributions in two conceptual areas: path planning of mobile robots in 3D and underwater navigation in cluttered environments.
+More specifically, we augmented the Trajopt package enabling operations of an autonomous mobile robot in three dimensions.
+We introduced a fast warm\hyp starting method to avoid local minima issues using an RRT\hyp based approach.
+Furthermore, we demonstrated the use of Trajopt for online planning based on convex decomposition of unordered point clouds.
+The proposed framework enabled underwater operations in cluttered spaces.
+In particular, a light-weight geometric navigation framework utilizing the full 3D motion capabilities of the Aqua2 AUV, enabled operations with a known map, or in unknown areas of cluttered underwater environments.
+Autonomous operations of real\hyp time planning and replanning in conjunction with visual inertial state estimation in environments of substantial complexity, even without utilizing a known hydro-dynamics model.

-\section{RELATED WORK}
+\section{Related Work}